The Body Artist: Plot summary

 Lauren Hartke and her film director husband, Rey Robles, are occupying an isolated house outside New York City.
 They have a sparse verbal exchange over breakfast before Rey leaves to go for a drive.
 Later that morning, Rey is found dead of a self-inflicted gunshot wound in his first wife's Manhattan apartment.
-An obituary detailing the frequently ambiguous details of Rey's life ensues, where Rey's age (64) is revealed, along with his history of depression and the fact that Lauren had been Rey's third wife.
+An obituary detailing the frequently ambiguous details of Rey's life ensues, along with his history of depression and the fact that Lauren had been Rey's third wife.

 A bereaved Lauren remains alone in the house against the advice of her friends and relatives.
 She becomes disconnected from the temporal world and from her own body, experiencing frequent and inexplicable déjà vu.
 Lauren spends the subsequent hours, days and weeks exploring this disconnection.
 She practices her trademark 'bodywork'-- aerobic and stretching techniques she has developed to prepare her body for performance pieces.
 Lauren also integrates a sequence of daily rituals, including chopping firewood and gazing for hours at webcam footage of a road in Kotka, Finland.

 One morning, Lauren hears a noise coming from the upper floor of the house.
 She goes upstairs to investigate but finds no one there.
 Lauren goes upstairs again the next day.
 This time, she finds a man sitting in one of the bedrooms.
-The man's appearance varies each time Lauren sees him, but in this first incarnation, he is described as "smallish and fine-boned [resembling] a kid, sandy-haired and roused from deep sleep" (43).
+The man's appearance varies each time Lauren sees him.
 This ageless man, whom Lauren dubs Mr. Tuttle, is unclear about his origins; he articulates only in fragments that echo past conversations between Lauren and Rey previous to Rey's suicide.
 These echoes are so uncanny as to include body gestures and intonations, leading Lauren to bring him into the house, bathe him, and take him shopping, all the while trying to pry from him the source of his "memories," that is, the conversations between Lauren and her dead husband.